Why New Jersey Black Bears Need You

-Our recently published report demonstrates how the state is using black bears and a hunt as a means of recruiting hunters, illustrates the connection between a state agency and private corporate interests and ultimately shows the state's violation of the public trust.
+In our Urban Wildlife Series report - The Black Bear - we demonstrate how the state is using black bears and a hunt as a means of recruiting hunters, illustrating the connection between a state agency and private corporate interests and ultimately showing the state's violation of the public trust.

 keep fighting - now more than ever!

 The Department of Environmental Protection issued a press release on April 21, 2011 about black bears.
 It was full of the usual rhetoric, giving some tips about living with bears, but not missing an opportunity to scare people.
 At the end of one of the paragraphs, they declared the bears will be killed on an annual basis.